katiehawcutt/connect-four/Plan.md

 - When a player clicks on a square will either turn red or blue depending on the player's turn.
 - The game will keep looping around each player until there are four squares of one color in a row.
-- To work up when this is we need to come up with an alghorithm
+- To work up when this is we need to come up with an algorithm
 - When this happens use alert to say who the winner is

 ## MVP Plan